 Recently, more cities have designated themselves as "sanctuary" cities, either through Council resolutions or by executive order, such as the example recently issued by Mayor Ginther of Columbus, OH.
 Currently, over 600 local governments are counted as such.

 After a series of contentious interactions between ICE’s S-Comm program and San Francisco’s sanctuary ordinance, the San Francisco County Sheriff’s Office adopted a policy that protects low-level offenders or noncriminal immigrants from ICE detainer requests.
 The policy, adopted after ICE made the S-Comm program non-voluntary for local jurisdictions, was adopted to uphold San Francisco’s sanctuary ordinance, which limits all local assistance in federal immigration enforcement to felonies.
+Similarly, the New Orleans police depart has a policy of not asking about immigration status, and not engaging in immigration enforcement.

 In September 2012 the Chicago City Council passed the Welcoming City Ordinance.
 In addition to prohibiting the investigation, arrest, or detention of an individual based solely on immigration status, the ordinance prohibits ICE agents access to an individual in custody unless it is for “a legitimate law enforcement purpose unrelated to the enforcement of civil immigration law.”